BioBoost/object-oriented-programming-using-java/06_loop_constructs/challenges.md

 1, 1, 2, 3, 5, 8, ...
 ```

+Extra: Let the user decide at the start of your application how many numbers to generate.

 ### A dice throwing game

 Simulate a dice throwing game.
 Allow the user of your application to select the number of throws that can be simulated and also the number of eyes for the throws.